facebookresearch/demucs/README.md

     but quality can be slightly worse. `mdx_extra_q` is the default model used.
 - `SIG`: where `SIG` is a single model from the [model zoo](docs/training.md#model-zoo).

-**Faster separation:** if you want faster separation, in particular if you do not have a GPU, you can use `-n 83fc094f` for instance to use a single model, as opposed to the bag of 4 models used for the competition.

 The `--two-stems=vocals` option allows to separate vocals from the rest (e.g. karaoke mode).
 `vocals` can be changed into any source in the selected model.
 This will mix the files after separating the mix fully, so this won't be faster or use less memory.